 - Oil a pizza pan and place the dough onto it. using your hands press to form a thin circle - about 10-12 inches in dia.

 - While pizza is baking, start making the sauce.
 Heat a frying pan and add olive oil.
-Add the cranberries, cherry, onions and the garlic and stir fry for 3-4 mins on low heat until the onions are cooked thru.
-Add red chilli pow.
+Add the cranberries, cherry/cherries, onions and the garlic and stir fry for 3-4 mins on low heat until the onions are cooked thru.
 And cumin and salt.
 Stir for 30 secs.
 Transfer mixture to a food processor, add the pumpkin puree and vinegar and water.
 Blend till smooth!

 - Add all the sauce ingredients to a food processor and blend till creamy.